NMSU-SDev/Programs/README.md

 # Programs
 Base code for program assignments in Software Development (C S 371).

+## Github User ID

+My GitHub user ID is @awkless!
+This is Lab 1 of C S 371.
+Just getting this setup.

 ## Program 1 and Program 2
 These assignments rely on the SimpleWebServer program.
 Each gets graded using tags in a cloned repository.